 First draft maps of Tasman District's Outstanding Natural Landscapes, Outstanding Natural Features, and the Coastal Environment area is available for you to explore here and below.

-Over autumn, we began the process of working with landowners and our communities to make sure that we have the boundaries in the right place and that the protective controls on activity are sensitive to future aspirations.
+In autumn 2021, we began the process of working with landowners and our communities to make sure that we have the boundaries in the right place and that the protective controls on activity are sensitive to future aspirations.
 Early feedback has been gathered and updated draft maps with boundary changes will be released in the new year.
 We had hoped to be able to share updated maps in late 2022, however due to COVID-19 restrictions a number of site visits have been postponed so we will not have final drafts maps until those visits have happened.
 It’s important to know that before anything is finalised, we will be in touch again on the firmed up boundaries and proposed policy response for your area.

 Note: This project is not about stopping established legal activities, it’s about safeguarding the District's valued landscapes and coast from specific future activities that would impact what makes them so special.

 Click here to read the answers to a series of frequently asked questions about the Tasman District Outstanding Natural Landscapes and Features, and revised Coastal Environment projects.

 Investigation and identification of the Outstanding Natural Landscapes and Outstanding Natural Features.

 This assessment identifies the coastal environment of the Tasman Region and evaluates levels of natural character.